 Lambert House is a center for lesbian, gay, bisexual, transgender, and questioning youth that empowers youth through the development of leadership, social, and life skills.

-Lambert House offers LGBTQ youth over 20 different programs, activities, resources, and services on an ongoing, year-round basis.
+Lambert House offers LGBTQ youth over 30 different annual and ongoing programs, activities, resources, and services.

 Ways to Give